Display resolution standards: (QVGA)

-While QVGA is a lower resolution than VGA, at higher resolutions the "Q" prefix commonly means quad(ruple) or four times higher display resolution (e.g., QXGA is four times higher resolution than XGA).
-To distinguish quarter from quad, lowercase "q" is sometimes used for "quarter" and uppercase "Q" for "Quad", by analogy with SI prefixes like m/M and p/P, but this is not a consistent usage.
+While QVGA is a lower resolution than VGA, at higher resolutions the capital "Q" prefix commonly means "quad(ruple)" or four times higher display resolution (e.g., QXGA is four times higher resolution than XGA).
+To distinguish "quarter" from "quad", a small "q" is sometimes used for "quarter".

 Some examples of devices that use QVGA display resolution include the iPod Classic, Samsung i5500, LG Optimus L3-E400, Galaxy Fit, Y and Pocket, HTC Wildfire, Sony Ericsson Xperia X10 Mini and Mini pro and Nintendo 3DS' bottom screen.

 (WQVGA)

-Wide QVGA or WQVGA is any display resolution having the same height in pixels as QVGA, but wider.
-This definition is consistent with other 'wide' versions of computer displays.
+Wide QVGA or WQVGA are some display resolutions having the same height in pixels as QVGA, but wider.